 MEChA: Movimiento Estudiantil Chicano de Aztlán de Yale

 ¡Oye!
 Spoken Word is a non-audition spoken word poetry group that focuses on uplifting the creative voices of artists from underprivileged, underserved, and/or underrepresented backgrounds.
 The group has been affiliated with La Casa since its inception, and was originally an all Latinx group, but has since evolved to its current identity as a multicultural group open to any artist of color.
 The group is still conscientious about honoring its roots in Latinidad and engaging with the La Casa community through our art and performances.
 Instagram: @oyespokenword.

 Sabrosura: Yale’s Undergraduate Premiere Latin Dance Team

-SHPE: Society of Hispanice Professional Engineers (new as of Spring 2020 - information coming soon)
+SHPE: Society of Hispanic Professional Engineers (inactive at La Casa as of Spring 2023)

 SMH: Students of Mixed Heritage (inactive at La Casa as of Fall 2020)

 Yale Students of Mixed Heritage is intended to be a space wherein students of more than one heritage, however they choose to self-identify (whether that be racial, ethnic, cultural, national, etc) feel welcome and included in the fullness of their identity.
 To that end, we are committed to being a bridge between the various cultural houses and student organizations of which our members belong while also creating a space to celebrate the identity unique to being blended or mixed.
 Our emphasis this year will be on building community.